G1.8 Family Team Meetings (FTM)

 2. Documents in the service recordings how the partnership is carried out in case planning and service delivery;

-3. Explores the family’s vision for the child and family's well-being. a safe future, which may be included in the case plan;
+3. Explores the family’s vision for the child and the family's well-being, a safe future, which may be included in the case plan;

 4. Documents in the service recordings when the family declines community partner involvement, to include: